vit0rr/portfolio/data/blog/en/difference-between-state-event.md

 }
 ```

-But, if you check your console on browser, will see "Connectin" printed twice.
+But, if you check your console on your browser, will see "Connectin" printed twice.
 To help us, React remounts every component once immediately after its initial mount.
-Log twice helps us to notice the real issue: our code doesn't close the connection when the componente unmounts.
+Log twice helps us to notice the real issue: our code doesn't close the connection when the component unmounts.
 And this is bad.
 Why?

-Think if you have a project with many components to render in differents tabs.
-When you go to another page, the connection was not closed, and you acumule so many connection/connected requests. **You need to close the connection when the component unmout**.
+Think if you have a project with many components to render in different tabs.
+When you go to another page, the connection was not closed, and you accumulate so many connections/connected requests. **You need to close the connection when the component unmounts**.

-To fix, let's return a cleanup function from our effect:
+To fix this, let's return a cleanup function from our effect:

 ```js
 useEffect(() => {